 All participants are vested immediately in their own contributions.
-All participants with two credited years of service are vested in 100% of the Company's matching contributions.
-Forfeitures of approximately \$1,322,000 were applied to decrease the Company's contributions during 2021 for the 401(k) Plan.
-Forfeitures of approximately \$30,000 were applied to decrease the Company's contributions during 2021 for the Puerto Rico Plan.
+Prior to 2023, all participants with two credited years of service were vested in 100% of the Company's matching contributions.
+Forfeitures of approximately \$1,131,000 were applied to decrease the Company's contributions during 2022 for the 401(k) Plan.
+Forfeitures of approximately \$41,000 were applied to decrease the Company's contributions during 2022 for the Puerto Rico Plan.
+Effective January 1, 2023, all active participants vest in 100% of the Company's matching contributions after completing one hour of creditable service.